EkaSaffronGaruda/origami-doc/PROTOCOL.md

 ### 2.0.1 SIZE

+`u16` value.
 SIZE field is to define the size of the packet body, max size is 0xff, i.e. 65535.

 ### 2.0.2 Channel ID